Friday, June 22, 2007

 Hamas was not using a random hit list.
 Every Hamas patrol carried with it a

-laptop containing a list of Fatah operatives in Gaza,
+laptop containing a list of Fatah operatives in Gaza, and an identity number

 and a star appeared next to each name.
 A red star meant the operative was to